Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Introduction

 The paper is organized as follows.
 In Section \ref{sec1} we set the stage by providing necessary background notions and fixing the notation.
-It contains useful properties for weight functions, Gelfand-Shilov spaces, the Bargmann transform, Toeplitz operators, Wick and anti-Wick operators.
-Here we also introduce the spaces \eqref{Eq:IntroBspaces} and some relevant subspaces, and explain some of their basic properties.
+It contains useful properties for weight functions, Pilipovi{\'c} spaces, the Bargmann transform, Toeplitz operators, Wick and anti-Wick operators.
+Here we also introduce the spaces \eqref{Eq:IntroBspaces} and \eqref{Eq:IntroCspaces}, and explain some of their basic properties.

 In Section \ref{sec2} we deduce kernel results.
-Especially we show that the spaces of linear and continuous operators on the spaces in \eqref{Eq:IntroAspaces} agree with kernel operators with kernels belonging to the spaces in \eqref{Eq:IntroBspaces}.
-Thereafter we show some multiplication and other ring and module properties of such spaces.
+Especially we show that the spaces of linear and continuous operators on the spaces in \eqref{Eq:IntroAspaces} agree with sets of operators with kernels belonging to the spaces in \eqref{Eq:IntroBspaces}.

-In Section \ref{sec3} we discuss continuity and bijectivity properties of the binomial operators $T_{0,t}$ and $T_{0,t}$, especially on the spaces in \eqref{Eq:DiscrBSpaceIntro}.
-Thereafter we link these binomial operators to transitions between kernel, Wick and anti-Wick operators in Section \ref{sec4}, and carry over the mapping properties of $T_{0,t}$ and $T_{0,t}$ continuity and characterizations between kernel, Wick and anti-Wick operators.
+In Section \ref{sec3} we discuss continuity and bijectivity properties of the binomial operators $\maclT _{0,t}$ and $\maclT _{0,t}^*$, especially on the spaces in \eqref{Eq:DiscrBSpaceIntro} and \eqref{Eq:DiscrCSpaceIntro}.
+We link these binomial operators to transitions between kernel, Wick and anti-Wick operators.
+Here we also introduce certain bilinear binomial operators which are linked to multiplications and compositions of Wick symbols, and prove continuity properties for such operators.

+In Section \ref{sec4} we apply the results and analysis from Section \ref{sec3} to find continuity and identifications between kernel, Wick and anti-Wick operators, as well as continuity properties for compositions of Wick and anti-Wick symbols.
+For example, here we show relationships like \eqref{Eq:IntroReprIdent}.

 In Section \ref{sec5} we present some consequences of our investigations concerning linear operators which acts on functions and distributions on $\rr d$.
-For example we show that for suitable $s$, the sets of linear and continuous operators on the spaces in \eqref{Eq:IntroBspaces} agree with the sets of Toeplitz operators with symbols in \eqref{Eq:IntroBspaces}.
+For example we show that for suitable $s$, the sets of Toeplitz operators with symbols in \eqref{Eq:IntroCspaces} is in some sense close to the set of linear and continuous operators on $\maclA _s(\cc d)$, $\maclA _{0,s}(\cc d)$ and their duals.

+In Section \ref{sec6} we deduce mapping properties for $\maclA _s(\cc d)$, $\maclA _{0,s}(\cc d)$ and their duals, as well as the spaces in \eqref{Eq:IntroBspaces} and \eqref{Eq:IntroCspaces} under linear pullbacks and trace mappings.
+These results can be used to get alternative proofs of the multiplication properties in Section \ref{sec4}.

-Finally we present some investigations and properties in Appendices \ref{App:A} and \ref{App:B}.
+Finally some background analyses are presented in Appendices \ref{App:A} and \ref{App:B}.
 In Appendix \ref{App:A} we present some identifications of the spaces in \eqref{Eq:IntroAspaces}, \eqref{Eq:IntroBspaces} and some other spaces in terms of spaces of analytic functions.
 In Appendix \ref{App:B} we deduce some basic formulae in the transition between Wick and anti-Wick symbols.